dmatinho/gui_synthetic_data/README.md

 3. We selected a few grpahs that we thought were easier to understand how similar the real and synthetic data are

 #### Generator:
 This windows has a pre-buildit CT-GAN model to generate synthetic tabular data taking in account the characteristics of the input data.
-The main goal is to generated synthetic data out or the real data as similar as possible (similar distribution, features...)
+The main goal is to generated synthetic data out or the real data as similar as possible (similar distribution...)
 <img src="./images/rsz_generator.png">

 #### Validation: